pstroe/chartering-new-realms-2024/chapter4.md

 ### Data

 The Data used in this experiment are the six german *Erzählungen* contained in Adalbert Stifter(* 1805, † 1868)'s *Bunte Steine* ("colorful stones"): *Granit, Kalkstein, Turmalin, Bergkristall, Katzensilber, Bergmilch*.
 The text of these stories is freely available on projekt-gutenberg.org {cite:p}`stiftera`.
-*Bunte Steine* is associated with the german literary epoch of *Biedermeier*, which is often telling stories of a small scale, nature and families, staying away from the political or epic storylines [in Handbuch nachschlagen].
+*Bunte Steine* is associated with the german literary epoch of *Biedermeier*, which is often telling stories of a small scale, nature and families, staying away from the political or epic storylines [add some info about Bunte Steine].

 The tales have the following word- and line-counts: